-Principle Comment Aggregate Board fees are within the maximum aggregate limit The aggregate fee pool for NED's is \$3.0 million.
-The annual total of NEDs', including superannuation contributions, is within this limit.
-Fees are set by reference to key considerations Board fees are set by reference to a number of relevant considerations including: • general industry practice and best principles of corporate governance; • the responsibilities and risks attached to the role of NEDs; • the expected time commitments; and • reference to fees paid to NEDs of comparable entities, including those with a similar stapled structure as GDI.
+Principle Comment Aggregate Board fees are within the maximum aggregate limit The aggregate fee pool f contributions, is within th ne annual total of NEDs', inc cluding superannuation Fees are set by reference to key considerations Board fees are set by reference to a number of relevant considerations including: • general industry practice and best principles of corporate governance; • the responsibilities and risks attached to the role of NEDs; • the expected time commitments; and • reference to fees paid to NEDs of comparable entities, including those with a similar stapled structure as GDI.
 The remuneration structure preserves independence NED fees are not linked to the performance of GDI and NEDs are not eligible to participate in any of GDI's incentive arrangements.
-Annual fees (inclusive of superannuation) Во ard Comn nittee Chairman Other NED Chairman Other NED \$165,000 \$90,000 \$10,000 \$5,000
+Annual fees Board Committee (inclusive of superannuation) Chairman Other NED Chairman Other NED \$165,000 \$90,000 \$10,000 \$5,000